 For many people, the sunny weather and blossoming flowers that come with spring are worth celebrating.
 But for those with spring allergies, also called hay fever, these changes signify the beginning of an uncomfortable, congested season.

 Seasonal allergies afflict people year-round.
 But while winter allergy offenders can include things like mold spores, dust mites, and pet dander, pollen is the most common trigger for spring allergies.
 Pollen is released into the air by trees, grass, weeds, and flowers to fertilize other plants.
 For those who are allergic to pollen, their immune system sees it as a threat and responds by attacking it with antibodies, which release histamines into your bloodstream.
 Histamines cause reactions like congestion and watery eyes because they are trying to remove the allergen from the body.

 Seasonal allergies may not seem like a serious condition, but it is important to seek treatment for them so you don’t have to suffer all spring.
-Specialists like those at Premier Medical Center’s Allergy and Immunology department can offer treatment and lifestyle advice to manage your symptoms so you can breathe easier and enjoy springtime.
+Specialists like those at Premier Medical Center’s department can offer treatment and lifestyle advice to manage your symptoms so you can breathe easier and enjoy springtime.

 Common Spring Allergy Symptoms